aegiacometti/netor/docs/how_to_use.rst

 Use any combination that is useful to what you have to do.

-5. Now push your new DB to Ansible and SaltStack inventories with ``netor-db-push``.
+5. Now push your new DB to Ansible and Salt inventories with ``netor-db-push``.

-When you do this the configuration files of Ansible and SaltStack will be completely replaced.
+When you do this the configuration files of Ansible and Salt will be completely replaced.

 In this process, you will be able to choose if you want to push the whole DB, or use a filter to chose with devices you want to push, based on a RedEx expression.
 You will have to confirm so don't hesitate to play with the filer.

-The push to Ansible will work right away, but for the push to SaltStack to take effect you will need to restart its daemons with ``netor-salt-restart``
+The push to Ansible will work right away, but for the push to Salt to take effect you will need to restart its daemons with ``netor-salt-restart``

-You also have available commands to stop and start SaltStack, with ``netor-salt-stop`` and ``netor-salt-start``.
+You also have available commands to stop and start Salt, with ``netor-salt-stop`` and ``netor-salt-start``.

 6. Since you could have devices with the same name at different sites, or at a different customer, the ``netor-db-push`` will generate hostnames bases on the join of the customer name, site name, and device name.
-This will assure the uniqueness of the hostname in Ansible and SaltStack.
+This will assure the uniqueness of the hostname in Ansible and Salt.

 And a very important feature is that you don't need to be able to resolve their FQDN names because it is very probable that you or the customer don't have them on the DNS, and if they do, you could end up with conflicting names between customers